7 Day Mountain Hiking Holiday in Montenegro

 As we hike to the top of each new peak, we’ll be rewarded with amazing views of Montenegro.
 These mountains are spread out, but you’ll still be able to see your next destination from each summit.
 It’s the perfect way to appreciate Montenegro from all angles.
 Along the way, we’ll also have the opportunity to learn about local traditions and the rich history and legends of Montenegro, enjoy fresh local cuisine, and visit churches and monasteries.

 We’ll be staying in three different locations – Grebaje, Kolašin, and Pošćenje – in simple, comfortable family-run accommodations that offer warm hospitality and a chance to experience the rich rural culture.
 You’ll leave with a real sense of why this compact country is so special.”

 All transport, accommodation and meals are included, as well as a 24/7 qualified guide.
 The exact hikes on the itinerary may change depending on the time of year, weather conditions and other factors.
 Airport transfers excluded unless from Podgorica.

-Your Tour Leaders: Vera is one of the most respected hiking guides in the country, and has a passion for the outdoors and her roots in the north of Montenegro in particular.
-Popular with guest of all ages and abilities, the more remote the area, the more likely she is to be found exploring it!
+Your Tour Leaders: Vera is one of the most respected hiking guides in the country and has a passion for the outdoors and her roots in the north of Montenegro in particular.
+Popular with guests of all ages and abilities, the more remote the area, the more likely she is to be found exploring it!
 Vera speaks excellent English and has full tour guide qualifications.